Byk3y/PREPAI/docs/pet_growth_prd.md

 Task	Description	Points
 Name your pet	User edits pet name	+1
-Add your first study material	Add PDF, image, text, or link	+1 Generate your first audio overview	Use Studio → Audio Overview	+2
+Add your first study material	Add PDF, image, text, or link	+1 Generate your first podcast	Use Studio → Podcast	+2

 Completion Behavior:
 	•	Once a foundational task is completed, it disappears permanently.